 Low-carb tortillas can be a great addition to a diabetes-friendly diet.
 With fewer carbs and more fiber than regular tortillas, they can help with blood sugar control, support weight management, and add variety to your meals.

-As with any food, it’s important to read labels and watch portion sizes.
+As with any food, it’s important to read labels, watch portion sizes, and monitor your individual response.
 If you’re thinking about adding low-carb tortillas to your diet, talk with your healthcare provider or dietitian to make sure they fit with your overall meal plan.

 With the right approach, low-carb tortillas can be a satisfying and convenient way to enjoy your favorite foods while managing your blood sugar.